hydridecollective/company/hydrabank.systems/outline/plans.md

     - Priority support (expect ~2-8hr response times)
     - Remote Hands: 2hr/mo free, **$12.50/hr** after

-## Big-box and custom plans
-- **Whitewater - Enterprise** (Starts at $49.99/mo)
+## Business (Custom) Plans
+- **K1 - Hydrabank for Small Business** (contact us for pricing)
   - **Description**
+    If you don't need a full-scale plan under the K2, but none of the project plans fit your needs, we can figure out a solution with you.
+  - **Included in your plan**
+    - Contact us for more information.
+- **K2 - Hydrabank for Enterprise** (contact us for pricing, starts at $49.99)
+  - **Description**
-    In the case that you need a plan that is more than what our Touring plan offers, we can work with you to create a custom plan that fits your needs.
+    In the case that you need a plan that is more than what our Touring plan offers, K2 is for you.
+We can work with you to create a plan that fits all of your requirements for operations.
+Includes enterprise-grade security, support, and an SLA (agreeable on a case-by-case basis).
   - **Included in your plan**
     - Contact us for more information. **Prices start at $49.99/mo.**